Billanas/Portfolio/README.md

 **Overview**

 This project divided in three challenges.
 In the challenge 1, the task of analyzing data about client profitability using pivot tables was undertaken.
 A pivot table was created to display the monthly breakdown of gross profit, revenue, and COGS by client.
 This facilitated the identification of the most profitable client accounts.
 The challenge 2 involved completing the income statement, profit and loss statement, and balance sheet for the last year's transactions.
 The challenge 3 involved calculations of residual debt and present value.
+For more information click [(here)](https://github.com/Billanas/Complete_Financial_Project_in_Excel)

  <br/>
  <br/>